Preparing For Your First VisitFrequently Asked Questions

 What about medication?

 Our therapists specialize in providing the counseling treatment.
 While medication can be an invaluable tool to your counseling process, in Illinois counselors may not prescribe medication.
 We recommend medication to be discussed and prescribed by a psychiatrist, rather than using a primary care physician.
 This is because psychiatrists have specialized training and experience in assessment and monitoring medication used for mental health concerns.
 Your counselor can help you identify symptoms and think through if seeking the medical support of a psychiatrist would be helpful to you.
+We also keep a referral list of psychiatrists in Chicago if you are needing to contact one.

 Where are our offices located?